asyrjasalo/RESTinstance/README.rst

 Bug reports and feature requests are tracked in `GitHub <https://github.com/asyrjasalo/RESTinstance/issues>`__.
-We do kindly take pull requests (please mention if you do not want to be listed as contributors).
+We do kindly take pull requests, please mention if you do not want to be listed as contributors.

 Library's own tests
 ~~~~~~~~~~~~~~~~~~~

 For development environment simplicity, Docker is required for running
-the library's own tests.
+`the library's own tests <https://github.com/asyrjasalo/RESTinstance/tree/master/tests`__.

 To spin up the environment and run the tests: